oskarsandwall/patterns/pattern_cqrs.md

 Overall, CQRS is particularly useful in complex domains where read and write operations have different performance and scalability requirements.

 ## Description
 This pattern is designed to separate the read and write operations of a data store into distinct models.
+Often the commands and queries are communicated as events which makes the solution inherently event driven.
+The [pub/sub](pattern_pubsub.md) pattern, where components publish and subscribe to events, is commonly used in these types of solutions.

 ``` mermaid
 flowchart LR